 Want to help bring new vegan dishes to restaurants and increase interest in vegan dining?
 We need YOU to volunteer to make the 2023 Vegan Chef Challenge a roaring success!

 The Twin Cities Vegan Chef Challenge (TCVCC) brings new vegan options to Twin Cities restaurants.
 Diners rate the dishes and restaurants vie to become the champion.
 It’s a win-win-win!
 Diners get new options and restaurants increase business.
 Most importantly, animals are spared through the addition and promotion of vegan options.

-The challenge will take place during the month of August, 2022.
+The challenge takes place during the month of August each year.

 How can I get involved?

 Sign up for one of our roles below!
-All committee members, regardless of role, will meet together for one hour every two weeks starting in mid-April.
+Committee members will meet together for one hour every week starting in mid-May.
 These meetings may take place on Zoom, in the CAA office, and/or at restaurants.
-Committee members often choose to take on multiple rolls.
+Committee members often choose to take on multiple roles.
 These include:

 - Volunteers need to provide their own transportation

 - Commitment: An estimated 5-8 hours a week for a month

 Restaurant follow-up volunteers — These volunteers make sure restaurants have submitted necessary materials (names of dishes, food photos, etc.).
 We use these for our website and promotion.
 They also keep restaurants informed of Challenge news via email.
 This is on a weekly basis once the Challenge starts.
 In addition, they assist with influencer visit coordination.